wyacht/wyacht/README.md

 - 👋 Hi, I’m @wyacht
 - 👀 I’m interested in building simple but effective web-applications that solve problems for every-day people.
-- 🌱 I’m currently learning JavaScript, but I am always looking to expand on my HTML and CSS knowledge.
+- 🌱 I’m currently delving deeper into JavaScript, but I am always looking to expand on my HTML and CSS knowledge.
 - 📫 You can reach me @wyattstrib on Twitter

 <!---